 As with the chocolate molds, Roth prefers ashen tones.
 He may grow slovenly and self-obsessed.
 Still, one never forgets that one is seeing a balding, portly German who passed his formative years, after Switzerland, in the chill of northern Europe.

-Roth's machine shop happened to share the MOMA empire with "Fashioning Fiction," a show including Cindy Sherman.
-Surely he and fashion photography belong together.
-Both know where to assign the sexes.
+Roth's machine shop happened to share the MoMA empire with "Fashioning Fiction," a show including Cindy Sherman.
+Surely he and fashion photography belong together, much like Irving Penn.
+They all know where to assign the sexes.
 Both know that real men and women never give up center stage.
 They make Lee Lozano seem unintelligible.
 Like others between 1961 and 1971, she turned on, tuned in, and dropped out.
 No wonder she also pretty much dropped off the radar for the rest of her life.

 Lozano did everything wrong.
 She dabbled in Pop Art, abstraction, and conceptual art, without sticking to anything long.
 She includes jokes.
 Long before the art world had assumed today's epic proportions, she challenged its politics with a Dropout Piece.
 And then she dropped out for real.
 She had the guts to compete with others on their own ground, plus the honesty to admit her frailty and her doubts.